Using research to bring out more voters

 Big Duck also carried out a public opinion poll of over 1,200 NYC voters to help identify the local issues that would motivate them to participate in the upcoming election, and explore questions or barriers they faced for civic engagement.
 With the assistance of an external partner, we worked to gather a representative sample of city residents and counter any inherent biases in our approach by deliberately oversampling historically underrepresented voters.

 After analyzing the insights and findings from this research, we learned that organizational awareness, ease of access, and information availability among voters were major hurdles.
 We addressed this by crafting a cohesive brand strategy to more effectively position the CFB and NYC Votes moving forward.
-The research also helped lay out a clear path for brand architecture—the strategy for organizing and expressing the hierarchy of an organization’s brands—that could inform the creation or consolidation of related brands, programs, and messages in the future.
+The research also helped lay out a clear path for brand architecture—the strategy for organizing and expressing the relationships of an organization’s brands—that could inform the creation or consolidation of related brands, programs, and messages in the future.